gilzoide/unity-gesture-recognizers/README.md

 - Long press (configurable number of touches and press duration)
 - Pan (configurable number of touches)
 - Pinch (configurable number of touches, at least 2)
+- Twist (configurable number of touches, at least 2)

 ## How to install